codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 end
 ```

-Growing the snake body can be tricky, let's explore all our alternatives.
+Growing the snake's body can be tricky.
+Let's explore some possibilities:

-Prepending a new tile to the snake head is not a feasible solution because it will potentially lead to unexpected outcome like its dead :skull:.
+Prepending a new tile before the snake's head is not feasible.
+It could lead to unexpected outcome: the snake hits its tail and dies ☠️

-The most natural approach is to append a new tile at the end of the snake body, but how exactly?
-We can not simply add a new tile at the end like: `Enum.concat(body, [{x, y}])` since we don't have any information of the tail direction but only of its head.
-In other words, we can't infer the coordinates (`{x, y}`) of the tile to append.
-The only way to safely grow our snake it's to preserve its body when the snake ate the pellet.
-We could set a boolean flag `has_eaten` in the state and in the next game tick, don't delete the last snake's body tile when this flag is true 🤓.
+The most natural approach is appending a new tile to the end of the body.
+But how?
+We can't append a tile with `Enum.concat(body, [{x, y}])`.
+We can't infer the coordinates (`{x, y}`) for the new tile, since we don't know the tail's direction.
+We only know where the head is moving.

+The only way to safely grow our snake its to preserve its body when it ate the pellet.
+We can set a boolean flag `has_eaten` in the state and on the next tick not delete the last body tile if is set to `true` 🤓.
+This will naturally grow our snake by one tile.

 Remember, we set a timer at the beginning in out `init/1` function that periodically sends a message, which is intercepted by our `handle_info/2`, which in turn calls the `move_snake/1` function.
 That's our game tick.